 Another nice outdoor facility, this one on the bluffs above the Missouri River.
 Counting the grassy knoll that surrounds the field, there is seating for many tens of thousands should Alabama and LSU ever play there.
 The new press box and suites don't do a lot for the average spectator in the stands, but improved concessions and other amenities will.
 And because of its size, you don’t have to sit next to anyone you don’t want to, which is important given it also is home to three high schools.
 And the view is great.

 4. Alerus Center

-A cozy indoor facility, which is OK considering it’s in what is traditionally the coldest part of the state (Grand Forks).
+A cozy indoor facility, which is OK to most considering it’s in what is traditionally the coldest part of the state (Grand Forks).
 The University of North Dakota football team is comfortable on its home turf.
-Folks may grumble a little when the weather is nice outside the steel spaceship-looking structure, but the frowns turn upside down when it’s below zero outside.
+Folks may grumble a little when the weather is nice outside the steel spaceship-looking structure, but the frowns turn upside down when it’s below zero.

 5. Duane Carlson Stadium

 Hey, I like panoramic views, even if they include the setting sun for part of the game.
 Minot always has competitive teams so the game is usually good and it’s fun looking out at the lights over the Souris River valley after the sun goes down.